LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions

-Mechanistic interpretability (MI) seeks to uncover how hidden representations and internal components of neural networks give rise to specific behaviors~\cite{olah2022mechinterp, wang2022interpretability}.
+\emph{3) Hallucination Mechanistic Interpretability.} Mechanistic interpretability (MI) seeks to uncover how hidden representations and internal components of neural networks give rise to specific behaviors~\cite{olah2022mechinterp}.
 Therefore, MI provides a natural pathway for diagnosing and mitigating hallucinations at the root cause.
-Recent studies demonstrate that MI techniques, such as feature analysis~\cite{ji2025calibrating, ferrando2024know} and causal pathway tracing~\cite{jin2024cutting} can reveal the internal sources of hallucinations in LLMs and provide insights for mitigation.
+Recent studies demonstrate that MI techniques, such as feature analysis~\cite{ji2025calibrating} and causal pathway tracing~\cite{jin2024cutting} can reveal the internal sources of hallucinations in LLMs and provide insights for mitigation.
 However, extending MI to LLM-based agents introduces new challenges.
 Unlike LLMs, where interpretability analysis is typically performed under single-step prediction with controlled prompt–response settings, agent hallucinations emerge through multi-step sequential interactions involving reasoning, tool use, memorization, and MAS communication.
 This dynamic process substantially complicates the controlled interventions required for mechanistic analysis.
 Future research should therefore adapt MI techniques to account for these dynamic and interconnected processes, enabling more precise diagnosis and systematic mitigation of agent hallucinations.

-\paragraph{Unified Benchmark Construction.} Existing benchmarks for agent hallucinations are often limited to a specific hallucination type.
-For example, \citet{Guan_2024_CVPR} propose HALLUSIONBENCH to evaluate hallucination issues in visual-language reasoning; \citet{hu2025evaluating} propose MemoryAgentBench to evaluate hallucination issues in agents during memory retrieval and update; \citet{r55} introduce ToolBH to evaluate execution hallucinations in tool use across different scenarios from both depth and breadth perspectives.
+\emph{4) Unified Benchmark Construction.} Existing benchmarks for agent hallucinations are often limited to a specific hallucination type.
+For example, Guan et al. propose HALLUSIONBENCH to evaluate hallucination issues in visual-language reasoning~\cite{Guan_2024_CVPR}; Hu et al. propose MemoryAgentBench to evaluate hallucination issues in agents during memory retrieval and update~\cite{hu2025evaluating}; Zhang et al. introduce ToolBH to evaluate execution hallucinations in tool use across different scenarios from both depth and breadth perspectives~\cite{r55}.
 Therefore, there is a lack of a unified benchmark of hallucination evaluation that can define diverse hallucination scenarios and adopt various evaluation metrics to comprehensively assess the extent of hallucinations in agents' reasoning, execution, perception, memory, and communication.